 - Boil the sap until it reduces down.
 This process will take about 6 hours and will create lots of steam.
 I recommend turning your oven vent on high and even turning on a dehumidifier machine on high in your kitchen to prevent steam damage to walls and cabinets.

 - As the sap boils down, keep filtering and pouring sap in until you have poured all of the sap in the pot.
 Once you have let all of your sap boil down, you are ready to can the syrup.
 You know it is ready when the syrup thickens and gets really sticky when you pour a drop or two on a cold metal surface and let cool in a minute.
 Also, you can tell when the syrup tastes like pure sugar it's so sweet.

 - Pour the cooked sap through a fine mesh filter again, being that this will reduce the amount of sap crystals.
 You will not be able to filter all of it out, being that some will be smaller than the mesh, but this is okay.
 It will settle at the bottom of your syrup, but it is okay to consume and will not affect the texture or flavor of the syrup.

 - If you plan on eating your syrup immediately, you do not need to pressure seal it and can store it in any container.
 If you plan on waiting a while, then you will need to pressure seal your jars of syrup.
 This can only be done in mason jars, do not pressure seal any other container.

 - Pressure seal your mason jars (filled with syrup to 1" of the rim) using standard pressure sealing procedures.
 Use a 5 lb. pressure fitting.

 I hope that this is a gratifying and fun experience for you!
 It has been for me.
-If you are interested in purchasing maple syrup that I personally have made, then please check out my Facebook page: CLICK HERE
+If I get enough yield in a season, I may put some of my syrup of for sale on my website.
+However, if you are interested in purchasing some fruit syrups that I make and sell online, CLICK HERE